ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 Ansible releases are shipped with a set of modules, however, in Ansible Core 2.11 there are no modules to interact with Snort yet.
 For this reason we wrote a set of modules for managing Snort, which has been included in the `security_ee` execution environment.
 Using execution environments, we are able to update our modules faster.
 This is especially important in the early life of a newly developed module.

 These Snort modules are shipped as part of a "role".
 To better describe a role, think about how you wrote your playbook in the last section.
 While it is possible to write a playbook in one file as we did earlier, often writing all automation pieces in one place results in creating long, complicated playbooks.
 At some point you will want to reuse the automation content you wrote in your playbooks already.
 Therefore, you will need to organize things in a way to get multiple smaller playbooks to work together.
-Ansible Roles are the way we achieve this.
+Ansible roles are the way we achieve this.
 When you create a role, you deconstruct your playbook into parts and those parts sit in a directory structure.

 There are multiple advantages in using roles to write your automation.
 The most notable is that the complexity and playbook intelligence is hidden from the user.
 The other important advantage is that roles can be easily shared and re-used.

 Back to the Snort use case: as mentioned, the Snort modules are shipped as part of a role.
 This role is called [ids_rule](https://github.com/ansible-security/ids_rule).
 Open the Github repository link in the web browser, click on the [library](https://github.com/ansible-security/ids_rule/tree/master/library) path.
 You will find the module `snort_rule.py` there.
-This module shipped as a part of the ids_rule role, can create and change snort rules.
+This module shipped as a part of the `ids_rule` role, can create and change snort rules.

 If you take a closer look at the role you'll see that it comes with a re-usable playbook at [tasks/snort.yml](https://github.com/ansible-security/ids_rule/blob/master/tasks/snort.yml).

 Let's have a look at how this playbook can be re-written to use the roles directly.
 As mentioned previously, the `ids_rule` role is bundled in the `security_ee` execution environment.

-In order to use the role, create a new file called `add_snort_rule.yml` in your VS Code online editor.
+In order to use the role, create a new file called `add_snort_rule.yml` in your online editor.
 Save it in the home directory of your user, and add the name `Add Snort rule` and target hosts, here `snort`.
 Since we need root rights to make any changes on Snort, add the `become` flag so that Ansible would take care of privilege escalation.

 ```yaml
 ---